 The UU Innovation seminar series Take Off

 Do you want to discover new opportunities for creating impact with your research?
 Do you want to gain a deeper insight into the different impact dimensions and how they relate to your research?
-Could you benefit from concrete tools and advice for accelerating the impact of your research in society?
+Could you benefit from concrete tools and advice for impact planning?
 If so, the Take Off seminar series is for you.

 Breakfast and useful contacts included

 In addition to building you skills to improve impact, you will have the opportunity to meet with fellow colleagues from across the university and hence broaden your network.
 What's more, by taking part you will get to know many members from the Uppsala University Innovation team - advisors who can provide support in your own projects moving forward.